 Over the past several years Metro has experienced several transitions within the financial department staff.
 During the 2008 audit, management posed valid questions related to the accounting for certain unique annual transactions such as the partner subsidy calculation or the accruals for vacation and sick leave.
 As these transactions are only calculated at year end, we recommend that management create a system of other information that would be helpful from year to year.
 These can be used during the year end process and updated annually as needed based on contractual changes or new accounting standards.

-Status 12/31/15
+Status 12/31/16

-Management was unable to create the system described above in 2015 due to personnel changes.
-The intent is for the finance department to document these procedures in 2016.
+Management was unable to create the system described above in 2016.
+The intent is for the finance department to document these procedures in 2017.

 INFORMATIONAL / PROFESSIONAL STANDARDS UPDATE